wuhenzhizao/android-mvvm-recyclerview/README.md

-# MVVM-RecyclerView-Adapter
+# MVVM-RecyclerView
-Wrapper of recycler view adapter with mvvm
+Wrapper of recycler view with mvvm